tc39/proposal-array-filtering/README.md

 able to assume that `filter` does something different, so it must be "keep" version.

+## Polyfill

+A polyfill is available in the [core-js](https://github.com/zloirock/core-js) library.
+You can find it in the [ECMAScript proposals section](https://github.com/zloirock/core-js#array-filtering).

 ## Ongoing Discussions

 - [Supporting Data from HTTP Archive and GitHub Archive](https://github.com/jridgewell/proposal-array-filtering/issues/4)